 A driver's licence that has been issued outside the Netherlands is not automatically valid in the Netherlands.
 You can contact the municipality where you live to gain insight into this.

-More information can be found at https://dloket.enschede.nl/loket/producten-en-diensten/omwisselen-rijbewijs-buitenlands?utm_campaign=dloket&utm_source=webfinder
+More information in Dutch can be found at https://dloket.enschede.nl/loket/producten-en-diensten/omwisselen-rijbewijs-buitenlands?utm_campaign=dloket&utm_source=webfinder

 Can I apply for housing allowance, care allowance, childcare allowance and child allowance?

 An application for these allowances has no consequences for the right of residence.
 The Tax and Customs Administration determines whether you are eligible for an allowance.
 You have to apply for them yourself via the Tax and Customs Administration belastingdienst.nl/toeslagen (website in Dutch).

 Where can I find more information on living in the Netherlands and working at the University of Twente?

 More information can be found at International Applicants.

 Information for citizens with a nationality from the EU/EEC countries